-The choice of which graduate program is a personal sum of many different factors.
+Which graduate program to attend is a personal choice influenced by many different factors.
 Beyond the specific project to be undertaken and the relationship with your supervisor, there’s compatibility with the research group and department.
 The Department of Chemistry & Chemical Biology provides wide-reaching opportunities for research in virtually all branches of chemistry, and a highly supportive and collegial research atmosphere.
 Students are given the opportunity to learn, first hand, how to use advanced characterization equipment within our facilities, providing invaluable training for future careers.

 The specific requirements for admission into a graduate program at McMaster University are described in the current Calendar of the School of Graduate Studies / General Regulations / Admission Requirements (section 2.1).